The Public Liability Insurance Act, 1991

 Section 6

 Section 6 states that the public shall make the application for a claim if they have sustained an injury from the event or accident that occurred.
 The section further states that no application can be entertained if made after five years of such an occurrence.
-Furthermore, the application must be made to the collector and must be accompanied by the substantial document as prescribed by the authority.
+Furthermore, the application must be made to the collector and must be accompanied by a substantial document as prescribed by the authority.

 Advisory Committee